When you think about YouTube sponsorships, who comes to mind? Maybe any of the following:

 Should you combine YouTube with other revenue streams?

 Sponsorships are a great way to make money from YouTube, but they’re not the only way.
 If your sole method of making money is through sponsorships, you should absolutely add other streams of revenue to your business model.
 Let’s take a look at some of the more popular ways to make money with your YouTube account.

 Affiliate marketing is when you place affiliate links in your YouTube videos via annotations or in the video description space.
 These links contain tracking codes that (you guessed it!) track users who click on them.

-The tracking codes in your affiliate link will keep track of whether that user makes a purchase or not.
+The tracking codes in your affiliate link will track whether that user makes a purchase.
 If they do, you receive a commission off of that item.